bupt-ai-cz/BreastCancerCNN/README.md

 ###  data prepare

  Filefold global and patch contains the image filelist.
 Download the BACH dataset first and modify the path in the txt file with your own path.
+ [BreaKHis](https://ieeexplore.ieee.org/abstract/document/7312934) and [BACH Challenge Dataset](https://iciar2018-challenge.grand-challenge.org/) are utilized in our test.

+ You can also download the dataset and data splitting files in our paper for research purposes from [Dataset-Downloading-Address](https://drive.google.com/drive/folders/1fjOYHnX7n-gmBXCChq9pZM8ByskOVe3_?usp=sharing).

+ Note: please follow the data usage regulations.
 ###  pretrained models

  You can get the pretrained models here. [model](https://drive.google.com/file/d/14fjGKqL8CfJlrVdTdsal5fy3v5aV4CvI/view?usp=sharing)， [model-patch](https://drive.google.com/file/d/1zPzQTLSIGvBNwzUK0lO4xAIagnNxV-mM/view?usp=sharing).